When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 As with our other VPN reviews, we aim to simplify the comparisons between the various options available.
 Let's begin by examining some of the key features of HMA.

-Customer Support Installation guides, FAQs, community, support tickets.
+Customer Support Knowledge base, installation guides, FAQs, community, and support tickets

-We take an objective approach in our evaluations to ensure that our reviews are impartial, accurate, and unbiased.
+We take an objective approach to our evaluations and ensure that our reviews are impartial, accurate, and unbiased.
 If you’d like to learn more about our evaluation process, please refer to our guide on how we review VPNs.

 Background, Jurisdiction & Reputation